 As an Amazon affiliate, I earn from qualifying purchases.

 If I asked you one thing that keeps you from a healthy diet, I'm guessing many of you would answer me in one word: CONVENIENCE.
 I hear you!!
 That's why I love these freezer friendly Crockpot Italian Meatballs.

 The mixture of turkey, beef, seasonings and just a few other ingredients is quickly combined, rolled into meatballs, then frozen raw so they're ready to go straight to the slow cooker when you're in need for that healthy convenient meal.

 Do You Need to Defrost the Meatballs Before Cooking?

-You do not need to defrost the meatballs!
-In fact, I don’t recommend it.
-The trick to this recipe — being able to freeze them raw and go straight to the slow cooker — is because we use lean meats.
+You do not need to defrost these homemade meatballs!
+In fact, I don't recommend it.
+The trick to this recipe -- being able to freeze them raw and go straight to the slow cooker -- is using lean meat.
 I recommend 93%/7% to avoid the extra grease in your resulting sauce.

 I'm not sure about you, but I get pretty excited when meal prepping only one recipe supplies me with four meals!

-These Healthy Freezer Italian Meatballs are very flavorful on their own, though, so do not feel like you need to serve it with all the extras.
+These homemade meatballs are very flavorful on their own, though, so do not feel like you need to serve it with all the extras.
 My kids gulf them down, too.